NestorDP/NestorDP/README.md

 Biomedical Engineering (2019).
 I have experience in the maintenance of diagnostic imaging hospital equipment.
 In 2011, I started to work as a teacher in technical and higher education courses.
-I am Master in Electrical Engineering at the Federal University of Bahia in the area of computing and robotics.
+I am Master in Electrical Engineering at the Federal University of Bahia in the area of computing and robotics(2022).
 Since 2019 I have had the pleasure of working in research and development in the field of robotics.
 Main areas of interest: C/C++ Programming; Embedded systems; Real-time systems and Mobile robotics localization and navigation.